opencog/learn/README-Natural.md

 * **L**) Sleep cycle three.
 Repeat sleep cycles 1 &amp; 2, plus also analysis of the next level of pairs.

+The distinction between the wake and sleep cycles is because the sleep cycles compute marginals and similarities, and these cannot be done at the same time that data is being ingested, as all of the counts would be thrown off.

 Currently, the software implements steps **A**, through **J** but not yet in a fully integrated fashion.
 That is, the second wake cycle does not include the counting from the first; and so on, for the sleep cycles.